artoliukkonen/serverless-appsync-cloudfront/README.md

 #### Configuration

-* All apiCloudFront configuration parameters are optional - e.g. don't provide ACM Certificate ARN to use default CloudFront certificate (which works only for default cloudfront.net domain).
+* All fullstack-serverless configuration parameters are optional - e.g. don't provide ACM Certificate ARN to use default CloudFront certificate (which works only for default cloudfront.net domain).
 * This plugin **does not** set-up automatically Route53 for newly created CloudFront distribution.
   After creating CloudFront distribution, manually add Route53 ALIAS record pointing to your